 | Current recommended by manufacturers | ⚠️ Rarely | ✔️ Standard |

-Type AC is still sold, but in practice it should only be used on circuits that are guaranteed not to contain inverter-driven loads.
-In 2025, that’s almost none of them.
+Type AC is still sold, but in practice it should only be used on circuits that are known not to contain DC components.
+On modern installations, that makes Type A the more appropriate default choice for many circuits.

 Regulation Reminder (BS 7671): There is growing industry guidance that Type AC should not be used on circuits supplying modern electronic appliances.
 Type A is becoming the default for domestic and commercial installations.